YuvalAsidon/Packet_Sniffer/README.md

 # Packet_Sniffer
-Packet sniffer using scapy and scapy-http
+Packet sniffer, capture and analyze network traffic by using scapy and scapy-http
 * using python 2.7

 ## installing scapy-http